perldude/perldude/README.md

 The company actually did build on that idea, eventually selling it to [Esker](https://www.esker.com) and, today, [VSI-FAX](https://www.esker.com/business-process-solutions/automation-products/fax-server-solutions/) is still being sold.
 No regrets.
 I freely gave the idea away, a product is more than an idea, and nobody became a millionaire with it.
-Still, it would have been nice to have been given a chocolate chip cookie for it.

 ## Non-work

 My four brothers, one sister, and I grew up in towns around Fresno, California, finally settling in [Madera](https://en.wikipedia.org/wiki/Madera,_California), where my mother and one brother still live.

-I have two children, boy/girl twins, who are in their twenties.
+I have two children, boy/girl twins.
-My daughter is going to graduate school on her way to a career in psychology.
+My daughter is a child psychologist.
-She is a *much* better student than her father was.
+She was a *much* better student than her father was, thank goodness.
 My son will happily  talk your ears off about books, movies, and TV shows.

 Both the IBM PC and the Macintosh did not exist when I started at [UC Santa Barbara](https://www.ucsb.edu).